Social & Environmental Responsibility

 Our Position Papers outline the values and practices behind our programming and conduct while in the field:

-- Learning Service The desire to do good in the world is a wonderful motivator.
-Our learning-centered approach to volunteer service helps ensure that the product of that motivation is truly positive for all those involved.
+- Learning Service We promote a paradigm shift from “volunteering” to “learning service.”
+The desire to do good is a great motivator, and our learning-centered approach to service helps ensure the product of that motivation is truly positive for all those involved.
 Read our Learning Service position paper.

 - Responsible Travel When we visit a new place, the way we move through it impacts our own learning and the people around us.
 Our standards for responsible travel prioritize humility, respect, and curiosity for the places and people we visit.
 Read our Responsible Travel position paper.